Qimmah Russo Shows Off Insane Curves In Plunging Crop Top And Cheeky Boy Shorts

 The 26-year-old Q-Flex Fitness founder was photographed seemingly in her backyard for the two-slide series as the sun shone down on her.
 Qimmah took center stage in both frames, striking eye-catching poses that called attention to her famous figure.

-In the first photo, she sat on her shins on a gray couch with the left side of her body to the camera as she leaned back into her left arm.
-She propped her booty out and flexed her right arm, showing off her muscles in the process.
-She wore a sultry expression on her face as she directed her gaze towards the camera’s lens.
-She stood on her knees in the second image as she tugged on her bottoms with both hands.
+In the first photo, she sat back on her heels on a gray couch, with the left side of her body to the camera as she leaned back on her left arm.
+She popped her booty out and flexed her right arm, showing off her muscles in the process.
+She wore a sultry expression on her face as she directed her gaze toward the camera's lens.
+She knelt on the couch in the second image as she tugged on her bottoms with both hands.
 She looked down in front of her that time.

 Her long orange-and-black hair, which looked to be a wig, was styled in loose curls that fell around her shoulders and back.
 Her nails were short and painted white.

-She highlighted her killer curves by rocking a scanty workout ensemble from EHPlabs, a fitness supplement and health company.
+She highlighted her killer curves by rocking a scanty workout ensemble from EHPlabs, a health and fitness supplement company.
 Her black crop top featured red detailing, two thin shoulder straps, a mesh-style body, and a plunging neckline that revealed an ample amount of cleavage and sideboob.

 She teamed the number with a pair of cheeky black boy shorts.
 The skintight bottoms flaunted her curvy hips and bodacious backside, while their high-rise design drew the eye to her chiseled midsection.

 The post, which went live seven hours ago, quickly become a hit with social media users as it amassed more than 21,000 likes.
-More than 250 admirers also relayed their sweet thoughts about the model, her figure, her beauty and her ensemble in the comments section.
+Over 250 admirers also relayed their sweet thoughts about the model, her figure, her beauty and her ensemble in the comments section.

 "Love these colors on you," one individual wrote, adding a string of fire emoji.